mikesamuel/demogame/README.md

 - [X] Make plan.
 Ok Toad.
 - [ ] Put a map and grid on the screen using OCaml
-  - [ ] Create an OCaml program that runs
+  - [X] Create an OCaml program that runs.
+(BONUS: Got VSCode OCaml extension)
   - [ ] Research graphics with OCaml
   - [ ] Find tiles for map: forest, desert, sea
   - [ ] Define a map in code.
 (Later we'll have that in a separate file)